Devon Trained Bands: Trained Bands

 Most of these men would have been armed with longbows or bills, because the 1560 survey of arms and armour in Devonshire reported only two arquebuses.
 However, nine years later there were 595 arquebuses in the county, besides 112 in Exeter.
 Although the militia obligation was universal, it was clearly impractical to train and equip every able-bodied man, so the militia commissioners in some counties including Devon separated their able men aged 16 to 60 into three categories.
 'Pryncipall' men were best suited for soldiering; those of the 'seconde' rank had some promise, while the remainder were classed as 'unable'.
 After 1572 it became the universal practice to select a proportion of the available men for the Trained Bands (TBs), who were mustered for regular training.
 In that year Devonshire mustered 9224 'able men', including tin-miners and mariners, under 53 Captains, but the musters were unsatisfactory, with many propertied people shirking their obligation to provide arms and armour.
-This earned the Earl of Bedford a rebuke from of Queen Elizabeth I.
+This earned the Earl of Bedford a rebuke from Queen Elizabeth I.

 By 1577 the Devon Trained Bands were divided into three divisions, each with two colonels and six captains: